 - Habitat for rare or at-risk native plant species or plant communities

-- Habitat critical to native wildlife breeding, rearing, feeding or sheltering activities
+- Habitat critical to native wildlife for breeding, rearing, feeding or staging activities

 - Special geological features